 We are often asked by our clients about lighting sculptures with the Phantom Contour Projector.
-They want to know if it can be done, how it is done and how difficult is the process?
-What is a hand cut template anyway?
+They want to know if it can be done, how it is done, and how difficult is the process?

+How does it work?
 Hand cutting a brass slide to fit an intricate sculpture requires the right tools.
 A small set of jewelers files and sharp cutting scissors.
 The process is completely trial and error.
-That means it is not easy, but by no means impossible for a rookie.
+That means it is not easy, but not impossible for a rookie.
 We have detailed template cutting instructions to help guide you through the process.

-The brass slide above was cut to light a wall hung Miro sculpture.
 A small vertical slot was cut in the slide to find the target and establish orientation.
 Then, using scissors, small triangular cuts were made on both sides in several locations to establish cutting references.
-Then the remaining brass removal was done with jewelers files to replicate the intricate details of the Miro sculpture.
-This was an eight hour project and required several attempts to get it right.
-Perhaps with the owner’s permission, I will post the finished product in a subsequent blog.
+The remaining brass removal was done with jewelers files to replicate the intricate details of the Miro sculpture – this was an eight hour project and required several attempts to get it right.